bmwcarit/joynr/android/libjoynr-android-websocket-runtime/README.md

 ### What is this and why it exists

-This is a bundle of libraries reconfigured to do not depend on aop google guice dependency framework.
+This is libjoynr's Android WebSocket runtime for Android applications.
+It corresponds to its Java
+counterpart and should simplify joynr Android development.

+### Relevant changes from Java version

+#### Guice without AOP

+We bundle the Java library dependencies but exclude the AOP from Google's Guice dependency
+framework.

-The guice aop version is not supported on [Android]( https://github.com/google/guice/wiki/AOP#limitations) and it's necessary to configure joynr libraries to use the **no_aop** guice version.
+The Guice AOP version [is not supported in Android](https://github.com/google/guice/wiki/AOP#limitations)
+and thus it's necessary to configure joynr libraries to use the provided **no_aop** Guice version.
-It's possible to implement the workarounds implemented in this project under the app's sources however by implementing this we remove this impediment/blocking situation from the android developers and allow them to focus on their internal development tasks.

 ### How to compile and publish it under local maven repository